disapproving kitty

 We had to drag them away as they thrashed and screamed.
 I was hungry and tired and now feeling very bad for doing this, and for J not having found anything to eat, (and C, too, for that matter) and just wanting to get the hell out of there.
 J was famished by this point, but trying his best not to show it.
 I could tell, though.
 It is really bad for him to get overly hungry, and I know this, and I felt like it was my fault, which made it worse.
 Suggesting stopping to get him something to eat, or asking why he didn't get himself pizza earlier didn't help.
 He just wanted to get the kids out of there, us into the car and himself back to Origins.
 I was getting desperate at this point, wanting to get him some food, something he'd like, to help make up for bungling this whole thing from the start.

 We left C at Comfest, where he could wander off and enjoy its delights sans increasingly deranged parents and cranky kids.
 J and I headed back towards the Convention Center and the car.
 As we passed the last of the food stalls, I tried to figure out a way to insist that we stop and get some food but didn't manage it with the kids being absolutely "done" with everything and us wanting to get away from the crowds as quickly as possible.
-DS and SS were throwing monumental tantrums.
+Both kids were throwing monumental tantrums.
 I was very close to being completely out of my mind.

 Then I saw it.
 Food!
 Right there on the sidewalk!
 Right next to the Convention Center was a table, covered with barbecued ribs, chicken, macaroni salad, a few other side dishes and cake!
 Right there for the taking!
 A man noticed my interest and said it was leftover from an awards banquet they'd just had, and we could have as much as we wanted for $5.
 What a bargain!
 I turned to J in absolute excitement -- here was food for him and this would save the day.
 He could get a plate of this delicious sidewalk food of indeterminate quality and age from a complete stranger, eat it as we walked to the car and all would be well!
 I was already digging in my wallet when J's voice penetrated my haze of deranged happiness.
 He was saying that he really wanted to keep going, he only had twenties, he just wanted to get the kids to the car first....
 I couldn't believe my ears.
 He didn't want this?
 He can get kind of unreasonable when he's hungry, was that it?
 I even started to get a little angry with him.
 Hmph.